 The role of AHSNs is recognised in the Life Science’s Sector Deal 2 as central to building a stronger innovation ecosystem and as a crucial partner in the Accelerated Access Collaborative for the delivery of a consistent, high quality offer to innovators and the health system across the country.

-Wound care sector deal
+Wound care industry support

 The Life Science’s Sector Deal 2 also gives its backing to the wound care industry through its support for the development and uptake of digital clinical decision-making tools.